gap-system/gap/dev/releases/README.md

     - This workflow uses the `update_website.py` script which can also be run manually, see below for more information.
 8. When it is time to publicise the new GAP release, merge the pull request to GapWWW.
 9. There are currently additional steps required for the new manual to appear on <https://docs.gap-system.org>, and to add a copy of the new release files to <https://files.gap-system.org>.
-These could and be automated in the future but are currently not.
+These could and should be automated in the future but are currently not.
 Details are described in steps 10 and following below.

 ## The release process for GAP -- the more detailed guide